 Judgment is exercised by management to distinguish between provisions and contingencies.
-Accounting policies on recognition of disclosure of provisions and contingencies are discussed in Note 2.7 and disclosures on relevant provisions and contingencies are presented in Note 15.
+Policies or recognition and disclosures of provisions and contingencies are presented in Note 15.

 3.2 Key Sources of Estimation Uncertainty

 The following are the key assumptions concerning the future, and other key sources of estimation uncertainty at the end of the reporting period, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next reporting period: